-To address this need, in 2015 we partnered with St George’s Hospital and other fetal medicine centres to set up the first UK TTTS Registry, to collect data on all pregnancies affected by TTTS.
+To address this need, in 2015 we funded St George’s Hospital and other fetal medicine centres to set up the first UK TTTS Registry, to collect data on all pregnancies affected by TTTS.
 This would enable long-term follow up of TTTS survivors at a national level and help identify how care and treatment for these pregnancies can be improved.

 Since then the Registry has been expanded to include data from all complicated multiple pregnancies, and uncomplicated triplet and monochorionic twin pregnancies, to extend the benefits of the Registry beyond TTTS.